 - Tap: Show me recommended add-ons. (the actual wording can be different)

 - Type BlockSite in the search box on the top.

-- Add the BlockSite add-on to the Firefox.
+- Add the BlockSite add-on to Firefox.
 It has a logo that looks like a Stop sign. (over 30 thousand people use this add-on, the overall rating is 4,4)

 - Go to the home page.
 Return to Add-ons and tap on the BlockSite extension.
 Then tap the settings button.

 This extension works just like a non-root firewall for your Android device.
 It completely cuts out connections to websites you blocked.
 And even more.
-This handy add-on allows you to schedule access, set redirection, or warning message to the user of the device.
+This handy add-on allows you to schedule access, set redirection, or send a warning message to the user of the device.

 Johnny!
 We have already talked about it.
 You are not allowed to go to this bloody website!

 By the way, the BlockSite extension has password protection.
 So, the smart one won’t be able to unblock anything.